Jy Bond: New York Giants

 Bond signed with the New York Giants on 18 March 2010.

-Bond returned to the New York Giants for their mini camp in May 2012.
+Bond returned to the Giants for their mini camp in May 2012.
 In 2012, NFL teams–New York Jets, Carolina Panthers and Chicago Bears expressed interest in Bond as a Punter.
-In 2013 Bond worked out with the Jets and also Tampa Bay before returning to NY Giants.
+In 2013 Bond worked out with the Jets and also Tampa Bay before returning to Giants.

 Jy is now involved in the media and also runs a feeder program to the NCAA and NFL with former NFL player Ben Graham and Darren Bennett.
-They are currently working with ex-Carlton player, Brendan Fevola.
+They later worked with ex-Carlton player, Brendan Fevola.

-Bond now works in Talent Management for his native Australian rules football.
+Bond now works in talent management for his native Australian rules football.